-Hip as in cool (not the type), green as in eco-friendly (not the book), this far-reaching wood roof ends far past the framing of the outer house walls – a shade-supplying cantilever that is awesomely out-of-scale with the small home sheltered beneath it.
+Hip as in cool (rather than the roof type) and green as in eco-friendly (rather than the famous book), this far-reaching wood roof ends well beyond the framing of the outer house walls – a shade-supplying cantilever that is awesomely out-of-scale with the small home sheltered beneath it.

 If ceilings can be said to define spaces then this giant domestic overhang extends the interior area of the core home plans a good distance in all directions.
 Or, if porch and patio layouts provide a psychological buffer between a house and the exterior world, then the residents here must feel very cozy, safe and secure indeed.